kharmabum/insight-pandemic/README.md

 ## Kafka

 Pandemic leverages Kafka as a distributed stream processing platform and analytics engine (see [section](#ksql) on KSQL).
-For each declared Avro schema, Pandemic creates a new topic in Kafka which is partitioned, by default, on the generating source (e.g. facility identifier, `fac_id`).

 ### Requirements
 - 3 zookeeper nodes